V4d: voxel for 4d novel view synthesis: Related works

 \subsection{4D representation}

-Apart from the 3D scene representation, it is natural to consider the neural radiance field for the 4D situation and it could be a single 3D scene with time dimension, the dynamic scene, or just multiple independent 3D scenes.
-For multiple independent 3D scenes, there has limited method to explore in this field. \cite{liu2020neural} has revealed the ability for memorizing multiple independent 3D scenes with its proposed method, but it needs to learn an independent voxel embedding for each scene and only share the same MLPs to predict density and color.
+Apart from the 3D scene representation, it is natural to consider the neural radiance field for the 4D situation and it could be a single 3D scene with a time dimension, a dynamic scene, or just multiple independent 3D scenes.
+For multiple independent 3D scenes, there has been a limited number of methods explored in this field. \cite{liu2020neural} has revealed the ability to memorize multiple independent 3D scenes with its proposed method, but it needs to learn an independent voxel embedding for each scene and only share the same MLPs to predict density and color.
 For the dynamic scenes, \cite{Niemeyer_2019_ICCV} proposes occupancy flow, a spatio-temporal representation of time-varying 3D geometry with implicit correspondences, which could be built from the images or point clouds.
 More recently, researchers modeled the dynamic scene with the neural radiance field, which could offer a more immersive visual experience.
 There are two main methods.
 The first is to learn the 4D radiance field, which conditions the radiance field with 4D vector such as the 3D position plus with time stamp \cite{xian2021space, li2021neural, gao2021dynamic}.
 The second is by learning an intermediate time-invariant 3D representation or canonical space \cite{park2021nerfies, pumarola2021d, tretschk2021non}.
-However, the mentioned methods require the third part supervision signal (e.g., optical flow, depth information) to learn the 4D radiance field or achieve the unsatisfying performance and high computational cost.
+However, the mentioned methods require the third part supervision signal (e.g., optical flow, depth information) to learn the 4D radiance field or achieve unsatisfying performance and high computational cost.
 In contrast, the proposed V4D does not need the additional supervision signal apart from the collected sequence of posed images, and it achieves the superior 4D scene representation ability with a much lower computational resource requirement.
-At last, the proposed pixel-level refinement module is related to the works in the image enhancement task \cite{lut1, lut2}. \cite{lut1} proposes image-adaptive 3D LUTs for real-time image enhancement and \cite{lut2} considers the adaptive 3D LUTs with the global scenario and local spatial information, which could get better results.
-Different from them, we treat the 3D LUTs as the refinement module in our 4D novel view synthesis task with dedicated design.